U.S. 10% Section 122 Tariff In Effect Feb. 24; IEEPA Tariffs Cease, De Minimis Suspension Continues (Updated)

 Section 122 authorizes the President to impose temporary import surcharges or quantitative restrictions to address balance-of-payments concerns.
 The statute permits such measures for up to 150 days without further Congressional action.

-Tariff Classification and Reporting Requirements
+Tariff Classification and Tariff Exemptions

 Goods subject to the Section 122 tariff will be reported under a new subheading: